mku11/Salmon-AES-CTR/libs/projects/SalmonLibsTypeScript.VS2022/README.txt

 To turn off auto running test cases:
 "jest.autoRun": "off",

-To build from the command line: npm run build
+To build/transpile from typescript to javascript from the command line: npm run build

 To run the tests from the command line: